avoidwork/tenso/README.md

 Tenso will bend the rules of REST when using authentication strategies provided by passport.js, or CSRF if is enabled, because they rely on a session.
 Session storage is in memory, or Redis.
 You have the option of a stateless or stateful API.

-Hypermedia processing of the response body can be disabled as of `10.2.0`, by setting `req.hypermedia = false` via middleware.
+Hypermedia processing of the response body can be disabled as of `10.2.0`, by setting `req.hypermedia = false` and/or `req.hypermediaHeader` via middleware.

 ## Browsable API / Renderers / Serializers
 Tenso 1.4.0 added a few common format renderers, such as CSV, HTML, YAML, & XML.
 The HTML interface is a browsable API!
 You can use it to verify requests & responses, or simply poke around your API to see how it behaves.